Maesla/Finding-Lane-Lines/writeup_report.md

 4. After applying Canny, I crop the image.
 I get a triangle.
 The lower corners are the image bottom corners.
 The upper corner is positioned approximately at 0.5 width and 0.6 height, with 0,0 in the upper corner.
 5. I apply a Hough algorithm to the cropped image.
     - This is a modification of Hough.
 The first part is a common Hough.
 The second part is a modification of draw_lines.
 I will explain at the end, in **Drawing a single line** section.
-6. I apply the same cropping to the result, because the calculated lines are drawn in all the image.
+6. I apply the same cropping to the result, because the calculated lines are drawn in the whole image.
 7. Finally, in the last step, I blend the result with the original
 8. The full pipeline can be checked at **mywork.ipynb -> detect\_lane\_lines (image)**